Evolution of polygonal lines by the binormal flow: Introduction

 The paper is structured as follows.
 In the next section we prove Theorem \ref{thdiracs}, and also the extension Theorem \ref{thdiracs3} concerning some cases of Dirac masses not necessary located at integer numbers.
 Section \ref{sectTalbot} contains the proof of a Talbot effect for some solutions given by Theorem \ref{thdiracs}.
 In the last section we prove Theorem \ref{brokenline}.

 {\bf{Acknowledgements:}} Both authors were partially supported by the by an ERCEA Advanced Grant 2014 669689 - HADE.
-The first author was partially supported by the Institut Universitaire de France and by the ANR project SingFlows.
-The second author was partially supported by the MEIC project MTM2014-53850-P and MEIC Severo Ochoa excellence accreditation SEV-2013-0323.\\
+The second author was partially by the MEIC project MTM2014-53850-P and MEIC Severo Ochoa excellence accreditation SEV-2013-0323..\\